LcsTen/assistanhordes/README.md

 ## Prerequisites

-In order to use the userscripts available here, you must install a userscript manager on your browser, such as Greasemonkey or Tampermonkey.
+In order to use the userscripts available here, you must install a userscript manager on your browser, such as Violentmonkey or Tampermonkey.

 ## Userscripts list